KaylaPl4yz/KaylaPl4yz/README.md

 ∆ > Im fond of Lore, and I am always up for lore cooking.
 Partially also the reason why im usually offtab

 ∆ > Any drama revolving around me and my friends?
-Do let me know, ill try and take care of it + Take responsibility
+Do let me know, ill try and take care of it + I will take responsibility of it

 ∆ > I have a 'log system', Kind of like diaries to help me remember stuff.